A single treatment with the potential

 Delivery of the gene encoding the enzyme that is deficient within cells in the CNS could provide a permanent source of secreted IDS beyond the blood-brain barrier, allowing for long-term cross correction of cells throughout the CNS.
 We believe this strategy could also provide rapid IDS delivery to the brain, potentially preventing the progression of cognitive deficits that otherwise occur in Hunter syndrome patients.

-Subjects are currently being enrolled in our Phase I/II clinical trial of intracisternally delivered RGX-121.
+Subjects are currently being enrolled in our Phase I/II clinical trials of intracisternally delivered RGX-121.
 RGX-121 has received orphan drug product, rare pediatric disease and Fast Track designation from the FDA.